 The Breville again scored 6 in our defrosting tests, which works out to about average in a test that had scores as low as 3 and as high as 8.

 It produced decent toast from frozen bread but, as also occurred in our bagel testing with bagels, its problems with burning edges seemed to be somewhat magnified by the added challenges.
 It had similar results with frozen waffles, thawing and toasting them all the way through but with a good amount of burning and scorching at the edges.
-The Breville's defrost setting simply extends the cycle time rather than utilize the two phase thaw then toast technique of other models.
-This is most likely the reason it was outperformed in our defrosting tests by the Oster Jelly Bean and OXO On.
+The Breville's defrost setting simply extends the cycle time rather than utilize the two-phase thaw then toast technique of other models.
+This is most likely the reason it was outperformed in our defrosting tests by the Oster Jelly Bean.
 However, despite its less than optimal setting it was still able to perform better than the majority of models we tested.

-With a list price of $180 the Breville is the most expensive model we tested.
+The Breville is the most expensive model we tested.
 This price point represents a different value for different consumers.
 For someone who just remodeled their kitchen and wants something that will fit in with all their shiny new appliances, the Breville is a great value.
-Its all metal body exudes a sense of modernness and quality, and models with a similar aesthetic from other manufacturers can cost upwards of $300.
+Its all-metal body exudes a sense of modernness and quality, and models with a similar aesthetic from other manufacturers can cost double.
 However, if you're someone whose main concern is toasting quality, the Breville is not a great value.
-In that case you would be better served with the OXO On, which lists for $100, or the Oster Jelly Bean, which lists for $35.
+In that case you would be better served with the Oster Jelly Bean.

 The Breville Die-Cast is also available with standard size slots, in both 2-slot and 4-slot models: